 Sadie is a founding director of dRMM and industry leader.
 Her steadfast belief in the importance of design that connects back to people and place is a central influence in our practice.
 Over her 20-year career Sadie has had an increasingly significant role in the advocacy of design and architecture through her professional practice and her advisory roles.

-Sadie is chairing the Independent Design Panel for High Speed Two (HS2), reporting directly to the Secretary of State.
-She is one of ten commissioners for the National Infrastructure Commission (NIC) led by former Cabinet Minister Lord Adonis, and a commissioner for the Thames Estuary 2050 Growth Commission.
-In 2017, she was appointed as a Mayor’s design advocate for the Greater London Authority.
+Sadie is chairing the Independent Design Panel for High Speed Two, reporting directly to the Secretary of State.
+She is one of ten commissioners for the National Infrastructure Commission led by former Cabinet Minister Lord Adonis, and a commissioner for the Thames Estuary 2050 Growth Commission.
+In 2017, she was appointed as a Mayor’s design advocate for the Greater London Authority, and a non-executive director for the Major Projects Association.

 Sadie lectures internationally and sits on competition jury and advisory panels including the RIBA National Awards Advisory Panel and the World Architecture Festival Super Jury.
 She represents the profession in the media through radio, TV appearances, and her columns for Building Magazine and Estates Gazette.